-Have you ever wondered what corruption is like in Japan?
-The country is famous for its honesty, but there is no perfect country and Japan has its cases of corruption, not only in the government but in several areas, from small things to big things.
+Ever wondered what corruption is like in Japan?
+The country is famous for its honesty, but there is no perfect country and Japan has its cases of corruption, not only in the government but in many areas, from small to big things.

 Is corruption in Japan rare?

 In Japan, corruption is rare because there are effective mechanisms to investigate and punish corruption.
-Although the law is very strict, there are still cases of bribes and various corrupt schemes that are usually administered by the yakuza or companies.
+Despite the law being very strict, there are still cases of bribery and various corrupt schemes that are usually administered by the yakuza or companies.

-Although it is not corruption, it is worth mentioning that not all Japanese people find money on the street and give it back to the owner, which results in the arrest of some of them.
-Corruption cases in Japan are often small and unnoticeable due to the country's great security and laws.
+Despite not being corruption, it is worth mentioning that not all Japanese people find money on the street and return it to the owner, which results in the arrest of some of them.
+Corruption cases in Japan are usually small and imperceptible due to the country's great security and laws.

-However, these cases can be harmful, involving false security in a certain building, defrauding an inspection.
-Misuse of money, fax companies, misuse of public goods, etc.
+But these cases can be harmful, involving false security in a certain building defrauding an inspection.
+Embezzlement of money, faxing companies, misuse of public goods, etc.

 How do the Japanese view corruption?

-After cracking down on fraud and kickbacks, people seem to have been more outraged that their beloved politicians and bureaucrats were arrested than the corruption that was taking place.
+After cracking down on fraud and kickbacks, people seem to have been more outraged that their beloved politicians and bureaucrats were arrested than the corruption taking place.

 The Japanese press and media can be quite aggressive in their reporting on scandals and corruption.
-Television coverage of such activities is often comprehensive and complete.
-It even took suicide from some involved.
+Television coverage of such activities is generally comprehensive and complete.
+It even led to the suicide of some involved.

-Some involved are asked why they did not delete a corruption within a given location.
-It is difficult for the Japanese to speak, as this can lead to the loss of all the rest of the organization involved.
+Some involved are asked why they did not delete corruption within a certain location.
+It is difficult for the Japanese to speak up as this can lead to the loss of all the rest of the organization involved.

 Japan is very strict when it comes to scandals.
-As a consequence, the Japanese people may be reluctant to become a “whistleblower”… This can harm themselves, affect their career for the rest of their lives, even if they are not involved in the scandal.
+As a consequence, the Japanese people may be reluctant to become “whistleblowers”… This may harm themselves, affect their careers for the rest of their lives, even if they are not involved in the scandal.

 Types of corruption in Japan